-Revenue Per Square Foot: How High-Performing Clinics Think Like Developers
+Revenue Per Square Foot: How Growing Clinics Think Like Developers

 Most clinic owners do not wake up thinking about revenue per square foot.
-They think about their patients, their schedule, their staff, and the quality of care they deliver.
+They think about their clients, their schedule, their staff, and the quality of service they deliver.

-But there is a quiet business truth that determines whether a clinic grows with ease or stays stuck in constant pressure.
+But there is a quiet business truth that determines whether a clinic grows with more clarity or stays stuck in constant pressure.
 Your space is an asset, and every room either produces value or silently consumes it.

-This is how high-performing clinics think like developers.
+This is how growing clinics think like developers.
 They do not only manage appointments.
-They manage performance.
+They track operational metrics.
 They measure utilization, convert passive space into productive space, and build repeatable systems that make growth feel steady, not chaotic.

 Table of contents

-5. Treatment rooms vs recovery rooms: where the leverage lives
+- Service rooms vs wellness rooms: where the leverage lives

-6. Designing space to retain patients after treatment ends
+- Designing space to retain clients after appointments end

 Why revenue per square foot changes everything